Society-Against-Mass-Entropy/coinbase_position_builder_bot/README.md

 node addLog.js BTC USD 50 20 2020-11-26T16:35:00.706Z 16915.52 0.00295586
 ```

-## Build Complete History from Coinbase Pro Fills
+## Build Complete History from Coinbase Fills

-If you want to add all manual activity to the history file, you can generate a new history file using all of the Coinbase Pro data.
-This only looks at Coinbase Pro so if you moved funds in and out of that service (even to Coinbase), there can be negative balances appearing in the Holdings section of the history.
-If you bought coins elsewhere and moved them into Coinbase Pro, you will have possible sells that have no buy history associated with them.
+If you want to add all manual activity to the history file, you can generate a new history file using all of the Coinbase data.
+This only looks at Coinbase so if you moved funds in and out of that service (even to Coinbase), there can be negative balances appearing in the Holdings section of the history.
+If you bought coins elsewhere and moved them into Coinbase, you will have possible sells that have no buy history associated with them.

 ```
 cd tools;